 Napa cabbage is so versatile and quite popular in Chinese cuisine.
 It's a key ingredient in Chinese creamed cabbage.
 This is a rare type of recipe.
 Dairy products were rarely used in China, partly because of the high incidence of lactose intolerance among the East Asian population.
 This Northern court dish is a rare exception since it is dairy-based.
 Traditionally it would be made with whole milk, but you’ll also find recipes using cream to give a creamier sauce.

 Napa cabbage has a sweet flavor and is loaded with vitamins and minerals.
 Traditionally, sweet and sour cabbage is a spicy dish served cold, with the sauce mixture heated and poured over the vegetables and ginger just before serving.

-Lion head Chinese meatballs is a classic dish that is often cooked with Chinese leaves/napa cabbage.
+Lion head Chinese meatballs are a classic dish that is often cooked with Chinese leaves/napa cabbage.
 The napa cabbage will absorb all the stock and tastes amazing.
-The Napa cabbage leaves are what gives the lion head meatballs their "mane."
+The Napa cabbage leaves are what give the lion head meatballs their "mane."

 Chinese cabbage can also be served raw, like in a salad or slaw.
 Simply chop the Napa cabbage into very thin strips and add in scallions, a chili, julienned carrots, or other vegetables.
 Top the mixture with a sauce of sesame oil, soy sauce, salt, and pepper.
 Stir it all together and serve cold.
 The idea is to julienne all the ingredients very thin so all the vegetables can absorb and mix well with the seasoning quickly.
 Make sure you eat this salad soon after serving otherwise the seasonings will make the Chinese cabbage soggy.